sherlach/st/README.md

 product.
 This repo should contain a copy with my preferred patches already loaded.
 See the `patches` directory for more detail.

+I am considering maintaining this myself over time so the code may eventually divert from its original.

 Requirements
 ------------
 In order to build st you need the Xlib and Harfbuzz header files.
-You should use the xft-bgra patch if you require emoji (available in the AUR prebuilt or as a manual patch elsewhere. gentoo users could find [this patch](https://github.com/sherlach/configs/gentooing/patches/x11-libs/libXft/2.patch) very useful.
+You should use the xft-bgra patch if you require emoji (available in the AUR prebuilt or as a manual patch elsewhere.
+Gentoo users could find [this patch](https://github.com/sherlach/configs/blob/master/gentooing/patches/x11-libs/libXft/2.patch) very useful.

 Installation